oded282/PyTorch-_CNN_Model/README.md

 * gcommand loader.py - My data loader.

 The data set:
-* https://github.com/orsanawwad/ML4_dataset/tree/master/data -The data set was to big to load and run on basic laptop, all the data was saved to github, and i used google colab to run the algorithm on my GPU.
+* https://github.com/orsanawwad/ML4_dataset/tree/master/data -The data set was to big to load and run on basic CPU, all the data was saved to github, and i used google colab to run the algorithm on my GPU.

 On google colab change runtime type, hardware accelerator, to GPU for reasonable runtime.